mark-wang-beep/Blog/content/posts/finance-1.md

 date: 2023-01-29T16:10:20+08:00
 ---

-**What is finance?**

 Put it simply, finance means the flow of money.
-I will explain finance in different versions to you by adding more entities to it.
+I will explain finance to you by adding more entities to it.

 # Level 1